It all started with a post on Twitter. I came upon a post in which the source code for a game called Gorillas was linked to.

 To install Quick Basic in DOS today I used a version called DOSBox, which is a nice way to emulate MS-DOS in an already running operating system.

-Windows 3.11 is now available for free and a lot easier to install than using lots of floppy discs.
+Windows 3.11 is available for free after all these years and a lot easier to install from a folder, than using eight floppy discs.

 Windows 3.11 also comes with three games: Solitaire, Minesweeper and Hearts.